Skip to content

 It was the stuff that dreams are made of.
 A small, 350-seat theater with acoustics designed by engineering legend Cyril M. Harris.
 A world-renowned violinist and pianist at the absolute pinnacle of their crafts.
 A crowd holding their breath to hear the nuance in every shimmering note that resonated throughout the hall.

-On October 10, 2024, living legend Joshua Bell performed a once-in-a-lifetime benefit concert at the Ware Center in Lancaster, Pennsylvania in support of the Arts at Millersville and its vital community programming.
+On October 10, 2024, living legend Joshua Bell performed a once-in-a-lifetime benefit concert at Millersville University’s Ware Center in Lancaster, Pennsylvania in support of the Arts at Millersville and its vital community programming.
 Through ticket sales and donations, the event raised over $140,000 to support youth and community outreach programs, subsidized tickets for low-income families, accessibility services, school shows, and master classes.
 Proceeds from the event will also support critical enhancements to the Ware Center that will enable the venue to continue serving as a community arts hub, allowing access to the arts for everyone and a platform for underserved artists to make their voices heard.

 Performing works by Mozart, Schubert, and Fauré, Joshua Bell and Peter Dugan captivated audiences for close to two hours.